 Click here to watch on YouTube.

 Click here to watch the recent Global Ignatian Vigil Prayer for the Season of Creation by the Jesuits Global.

 Cecilia is the senior advisor on environmental justice of the Jesuit Conference of Canada and the United States' Office of Justice and Ecology.
 Calvo is an expert on environmental issues, including climate change, children’s health, and natural resource policy, and has worked domestically and internationally to help respond to these challenges.
 Previously, Calvo worked at the United States Conference of Catholic Bishops, coordinating the environmental justice program.

 Brenna is director of Education for Justice and environmental initiatives for the Ignatian Solidarity Network.
 She is a graduate of Boston College and served with Jesuit Volunteer Corps.

 August 14, 2020, 12:30pm – Examen Live! with Loyola on the Potomac Jesuit Retreat House

-Elaine Ireland and Jim Palmer from Loyola on the Potomac Jesuit retreat house will lead our Examen Live! on Aug.
+Elaine Ireland and Jim Palmer from Loyola on the Potomac Jesuit retreat house joined us Examen Live! on Aug.
 14, 2020, at 12:30 PM Eastern.